-If you buy hosting for your website.
+How do I move my WordPress site to another host?
 The chances are that at some point you will change your hosting company.
-I will show you how to transfer web hosting from your old company to your new one when using WordPress.org.
+I will show you how to transfer your WordPress site web hosting from your old company to your new one when using WordPress.org.
 When you change hosting companies you need to transfer files and databases.
 You also need to change your nameservers.
 With one plugin you backup your old site and save that backup to an online drive.
 On your new site, you restore your site from the saved backup.
-Once every thing is running fine, you change your nameservers.
+Once everything is uploded, you change your nameservers.

 If you have never changed companies before it can look very complicated.
 There are many paid services that you can use to migrate your website if you are not comfortable doing this way.